THE BEST VALUE CARBON WHEELSET

 While they look trendy and blingy, the wheelsets’ design is more mainstream and broadly acceptable.

-I measured their rims at 21.5mm internal, 28.2mm where the rim and tire meet, and a maximum width of 31.6 externally for the front wheel and 30.5 for the rear.
+I measured their rims at 21.5mm internal, 28.2mm at the rim-tire junction, and a maximum external width of 31.6 mm for the front wheel and 30.5 mm for the rear.
 It combines a blunt spoke edge and a classic toroidal profile.

 And, the tubeless-ready rims are hooked for those who still prefer to ride clincher tires.

-The freehub is clearly audible, a bit louder than a well-greased DT Swiss EXP, but not annoyingly so, like those Hunt and Scribe wheelsets use.
-I’ve had
+The freehub is clearly audible, a bit louder than a well-greased DT Swiss EXP, but not annoyingly so.

 It’s hard not to expect or want more performance from the Drive Helix 57D SS.
 It looks similar to some of the best-performing carbon road bike wheels we’ve reviewed that climb exceptionally well, aren’t bothered by strong winds, roll almost effortlessly at aero speeds, or respond like a cat when I put the power down.